-- · be delayed in obtaining, or may not be able to obtain, marketing approval for one or more of our product candidates; - · obtain approval for indications that are not as broad as intended or entirely different than those indications for which we sought approval; and - have the product removed from the market after obtaining marketing approval.
+- be delayed in obtaining, or may not be able to obtain, marketing approval for one or more of our product candidates; - obtain approval for indications that are not as broad as intended or entirely different than those indications for which we sought approval; and - have the product removed from the market after obtaining marketing approval.

-Our product candidates are intended to treat PKAN, FSGS and IgAN, each of which is a rare disease.
-Given that these development candidates are still undergoing required testing, we may not be able to initiate or continue clinical trials if we are unable to locate a sufficient number of eligible patients willing and able to participate in the clinical trials required by the FDA or foreign regulatory agencies.
+We are developing in Phase 3 clinical trials sparsentan to treat FSGS and IgAN, each of which is a rare disease.
+Given that this development candidate is still undergoing required testing, we may not be able to initiate or continue clinical trials if we are unable to locate a sufficient number of eligible patients willing and able to participate in the clinical trials required by the FDA or foreign regulatory agencies.
 In addition, as other companies and researchers may be concurrently developing therapies for the same or similar indications that we are focused on, we could face competition for a limited number of patients, investigators and clinical trial sites willing to participate in clinical trials.
 Our inability to enroll a sufficient number of patients for any of our current or future clinical trials would result in significant delays or may require us to abandon one or more clinical trials altogether.